 Within the scope of the presented project, the requirements of the said law regulate the rules of topsoil removal, storage and further management in the process of widening the existing road and/or cutting a new road.
-It is similarly important to meet the requirements of the law at the stages of planning the widening of the existing road during the construction works.
+It is similarly important to meet the requirements of the law at the stages of planning the widening of the existing road in the landslide zone or during the construction works.
 By meeting the requirements of the said law, it is necessary to undertake additional geological studies, particularly along the section where the road goes near the streams.